If depression is deep enough to isolate you from life…

 Choosing to take part in the RECOVER Study is entirely your decision.
 You will still be entitled to receive your usual medical care, whatever you decide.

-Here are some things to think about if you are considering joining the RECOVER Study:
+Here are some things to think about if you are considering the RECOVER Study:

-• If you have bipolar depression and are in Group A of the study, your VNS device will be turned on from the start.
+- If you are in Group A of the study, your VNS device will be turned on from the start.
 After 12 months, patients in both groups will have their VNS device turned on for the remaining four years of the study.

-• The surgical procedure and stimulation from the device may sometimes cause side effects (unwanted changes in your health).2 Side effects are a risk with all medical treatments.
+- The surgical procedure and stimulation from the device may sometimes cause side effects (unwanted changes in your health).2 Side effects are a risk with all medical treatments.
 The most common side effects from stimulation include voice changes (hoarseness), prickling or tingling in the skin, sore throat, and shortness of breath.
 These tend to become less noticeable over time.
 The most commonly reported side effect from the implantation procedure is infection.
-The study team will discuss the possible side effects with you but won’t be able predict what side effects you may get and how troublesome these may be.
+The study team will discuss the possible side effects with you but won’t be able predict what side effects you may have or how troublesome these may be.

 References